Refaat El-Sayed: Hebi Health Care

-Refaat El-Sayed was released from jail in May 1992, after serving one half of his sentence.
+El-Sayed was released from jail in May 1992, after serving one half of his sentence.
 In 1997, he became the CEO of Hebi Health Care, a company in the sector of fine chemicals and pharmaceuticals.
 Hebi Health Care went public in 1999, and was listed on the Nordic Growth Market from 2002.
-Refaat El-Sayed's charisma had not yet vanished: Hebi Health Care soon gathered 45 000 shareholders, and its market capitalisation reached one half billion kronor.
+El-Sayed's charisma had not yet vanished: Hebi Health Care soon gathered 45 000 shareholders, and its market capitalisation reached one half billion kronor.

 Hebi Health Care relocated part of its activities to Egypt, but was soon to face supply problems.